 The Company has incurred significant operating losses since its inception.
-As of December 31, 2020 and 2019, the Company had an accumulated deficit of \$577.5 million and \$334.2 million, respectively.
+As of December 31, 2021 and 2020, the Company had an accumulated deficit of \$811.5 million and \$577.5 million, respectively.

-From the Company's inception through the year ended December 31, 2020, the Company has funded its operations primarily through equity financings and debt issuance.
-The Company raised \$942.0 million from October 2017 through December 31, 2020 through Series A and Series B convertible preferred stock financings, a convertible note financing, its IPO, its Credit Facility (as defined in Note 5 below), and concurrent underwritten public offerings of its 5.00% convertible senior notes due 2027 (the "2027 Notes") and common stock in May 2020.
+From the Company's inception through the year ended December 31, 2021, the Company has funded its operations primarily through equity financings and debt issuance.
+The Company raised \$942.0 million from October 2017 through December 31, 2021 through Series A and Series B convertible preferred stock financings, a convertible note financing, its IPO, its Credit Facility (as defined in Note 5 below), and concurrent underwritten public offerings of its 5.00% convertible senior notes, its 2027 Notes and common stock in May 2020.
 See Note 5 for additional information regarding the Credit Facility and the 2027 Notes.
-In addition, the Company received \$12.8 million in cash in connection with the January 2018 acquisition of AA Biopharma Inc.

 The Company expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
 As a result, the Company will need to raise capital through equity offerings, debt financings and other capital sources, including potential collaborations, licenses and other similar arrangements.
-Management believes that it has sufficient working capital on hand to fund operations through at least the next twelve months from the date these consolidated financial statements were available to be issued.
+Management believes that it has sufficient working capital on hand to fund operations through at least the next 12 months from the date these consolidated financial statements were available to be issued.
 There can be no assurance that the Company will be successful in acquiring additional funding, that the Company's projections of its future working capital needs will prove accurate, or that any additional funding would be sufficient to continue operations in future years.